 Lakera

 Lakera is an AI safety and robustness platform designed to detect and mitigate risks in machine learning systems.
-It provides mechanisms for testing, analysis, and quality assurance to help developers identify weaknesses or vulnerabilities in AI/ML models prior to deployment.
+It provides mechanisms for testing and analysis to help developers identify weaknesses or vulnerabilities in AI/ML models prior to deployment.
 This makes it particularly appealing in contexts where reliability and safety are paramount, such as finance, healthcare, or any domain subject to compliance constraints.

 We have placed Lakera in the Assess ring because while it addresses an important need for AI safety, the platform has several practical limitations that require careful evaluation.
 Currently, Lakera supports only text-based scanning, teams using multimodal AI systems with images, audio, or video will find gaps in coverage.
 Custom scanning capabilities for business-specific terms or PII detection rely on regex patterns rather than context-aware analysis, which can quickly hit limitations in complex scenarios.